 The following tips from the Federal Trade Commission (FTC) and www.fueleconomy.gov will help you improve your fuel economy:

 Drive More Efficiently

-- Don’t drive aggressively: you can improve your gas mileage up to 5% in town and up to 33% on the highway by avoiding speeding, rapid acceleration and sudden braking.
+- Don’t drive aggressively.
+Improve your gas mileage up to 5 on the highway by avoiding speeding, rapid acceleration, and sudden braking.

 - Remove excess weight from the trunk.

 - Avoid packing items on top of your car.
 This creates wind resistance and can decrease fuel economy by 5%.

 - Keep your tires properly inflated and aligned.

 - Change your oil regularly.